RPM Manual

 Retroactivity

-CMS positions MUEs as prospective edits; retroactive changes are unusual and must be explicitly dated.
+CMS positions NCCI edits as prospective; retroactive changes are unusual and must be explicitly dated.
 MACs are not expected to proactively identify retroactive claims but may address cases brought to their attention.

 Appeals Above the Cap